• Home

 Instructions

-• Just before serving add sour cream
+• Just before serving, stir in sour cream.

 Dinner